Do you have any yard ornaments or garden objects that need an update?

 Then I added the darker shade, and too much of it.
 I was initially going for that full moss coverage look.
 You make have seen that look out there in webland… anyway, I decided that I wanted more contrast.

-So, I let it all dry, then I want back and dabbed on a bunch more of the lighter shade.
+So, I let it all dry, then I went back and dabbed on a bunch more of the lighter shade.

 Close-up you can see the dimension or texture effect from the paint.